hotelcurtains/CS135/notes/class notes.md

 - a proposition will be true or false always
   - "It is raining" is a valid proposition
   - "What time is it?" is obviously not a proposition
+- two boolean formulas are considered equivalent if they have the same formulas
+  - implies that their truth tables are the same

 ## Compound Propositions
 for valid propositions p and q, these are valid propositions